-The protocol is part of specification for IRT/eCRF build and therefore should be consistent with the National Competent Authority (NCA) and Research Ethics Committee (REC) approved protocol.
+The protocol is part of specification for IRT/eCRF builds and therefore should be consistent with the protocol approved by the regulatory authority and given a favourable opinion by the independent ethics committee.
 Some contracts reviewed had inconsistencies between the protocol and the wording of the contract.
-Examples have also been seen where contracts referred to the version of the protocol when the contract was signed, however there was no contractual requirement to cover the vendor obtaining any subsequent changes.
-There is a risk that the vendor could implement changes to the eSystem based on protocol amendments sent by the sponsor that have not been approved by the CA and REC.
+Examples have also been seen where contracts referred to the version of the protocol applicable when the contract was signed, however there was no contractual requirement to cover the vendor obtaining any subsequent changes.
+There is a risk that the vendor could implement changes to the electronic system based on protocol amendments sent by the sponsor that have not been approved by the CA and REC.
 The contract or the vendor procedures should address how this would be prevented.

 - Information is often missing about agreed output during and after the trial.
-Output which in some cases has not been provided to the sponsor includes: metadata, specific types of queries, audit trails on CRF data, history and status of changes to users and their access rights, description of format for delivery of the complete database to sponsors, delivery to investigators, TMF delivery, etc. On several occasions it has been seen during inspections that pdf flat files (e.g. the audit trails) have been delivered, which did not facilitate the production of a dataset, which could be needed in an inspection.
+Output that in some cases has not been provided to the sponsor includes: metadata, specific types of queries, audit trails on CRF data, history and status of changes to users and their access rights, description of format for delivery of the complete database to sponsors, delivery to investigators, TMF delivery, etc. On several occasions it has been seen during inspections that pdf flat files have been delivered (e.g. the audit trails), which did not facilitate the production of a dataset that could be needed in an inspection.

 - Arrangements about decommissioning of the database are not always clear, including the possibility to restore the database to its full functionality for instance for inspection purposes.
 This has resulted in a difference in how the system can be inspected if it occurred during the live phase of the trial compared to when the trial ended (for example, obtain access to the audit trial and exports of it as datasets).

-- Arrangements to ensure the independent investigator copy of the data and to revoke investigator access to data were frequently not described.
+- Arrangements to ensure an independent investigator copy of the data and to revoke investigator access to data were frequently not described.

 It is important to be aware of any exemptions in the contract regarding specific functionalities of the data collection system.

-For example, contracts stating, that a data collection system cannot be used in the handling of e.g. serious adverse events, although the same system was actually used for exactly that purpose (i.e. autogenerating emails to safety departments etc.) have also been noted by the inspectors.
+For example, contracts stating, that a data collection system cannot be used in the handling of e.g. serious adverse events, although the same system was actually used for exactly that purpose (i.e. automatically generating emails to safety departments, etc.) have also been noted by the GCP inspectors.

 The system in question may be a system validated by the supplier, but installed at the sponsor, or a system provided as software-as-a-service (SaaS or cloud solution).

-Different requirements will apply in cases where the sponsor is changing/adding functionalities to the system.
+Different requirements will apply in cases when the sponsor is changing/adding functionalities to the system.

-Today, in clinical trial settings, the use of electronic systems e.g. for data collection, data management, safety data collection and evaluation, treatment allocation and trial management has proved to be more the standard than the exception.
-A considerable number of electronic Case Report Forms and applications for e.g. collecting Patient Related Outcome or Clinical Outcome Assessment are provided by, or purchased from, vendors and customized to varying degrees.
-GCP inspectors receive an increasing amount of questions from the sponsors, and deviations are given during GCP inspections, regarding the level of validation/qualification needed to be performed by a sponsor when using a system that has already been (or is supposed to have been) validated by the supplier.
+Today, in clinical trial settings, the use of electronic systems, e.g. for data collection, data management, safety data collection and evaluation, treatment allocation and trial management has proved to be more the standard than the exception.
+A considerable number of electronic Case Report Forms and applications for e.g. collecting Patient Related Outcomes or Clinical Outcome Assessments are provided by, or purchased from, vendors and are customized to varying degrees.
+GCP inspectors receive an increasing amount of questions from sponsors and deviations are given during GCP inspections regarding the level of validation/qualification needed to be performed by a sponsor when using a system that has already been (or is supposed to have been) validated by the supplier.

-Further, it is specified, that the approach to validation should be based on a risk assessment that takes into consideration the intended use of the system and the potential of the system to affect human subject protection and reliability of trial results.
-This risk-based approach should be applied when reading the text below.
+Furthermore, it is specified that the approach to validation should be based on a risk assessment that takes into consideration the intended use of the system and the potential of the system to affect human subject protection and reliability of trial results.
+This risk-based approach should be informed by the following guidance given.
 The risk assessment should be justified by the sponsor and documented.

-The sponsor is ultimately responsible for the validation of the clinical trial processes which is supported by electronic systems.
-The sponsor may rely on qualification documentation provided by the vendor if the qualification activities performed by the vendor have been assessed as adequate, but may also have to perform additional qualification/validation activities based on a documented risk assessment.
+The sponsor is ultimately responsible for the validation of the clinical trial processes, which is supported by electronic systems and for providing sufficiently documented evidence to GCP inspectors on the validation process and the qualification of the electronic systems.
+The sponsor may rely on qualification documentation provided by the vendor if the qualification activities performed by the vendor have been assessed as adequate.
+However, the sponsor may also have to perform additional qualification/validation activities based on a documented risk assessment.